babelouest/glewlwyd/docs/INSTALL.md

 - Forward the session cookies *-and optionaly the registration cookies-*, cookies default keys are `GLEWLWYD2_SESSION_ID` for session cookie and `G_REGISTER_SESSION` for registration cookie
 - Forward HTTP headers, including `Authorization`

+You can have glewlwyd available at the root of the domain/subdomain, e.g. `https://glewlwyd.tld/` or host Glewlwyd in a subfolder of the domain/subdomain, e.g. `https://auth.tld/glewlwyd/`.

 ### Apache mod_proxy example

 To use Apache as reverse proxy, you must enable the mods `proxy` and `proxy_http`.
 If you want to use user or client certificate authentication behind a reverse proxy, you must enable the mods `ssl` and `headers`.